How to support your anxious pet

 Our top tips to reassure a stressed pet

-1. Identify the root cause of stress: Look around you – has anything changed recently?
-Your neighbour’s new cat or the construction works next door could be what is making your pet anxious.
+1. Identify the cause of stress: Look around you – has anything changed recently?
+Your neighbour’s new cat or the construction works next door could be what is making your pet feel on edge.
 Finding the trigger will help you address the problem.

 2. Stick to a routine: Like us, pets are creatures of habit and find great comfort in their daily routines.
 Establishing regular times for meals and walks will help provide stability in their lives.

-3. Promote a calm environment: In a recent study published in ScienceDirect, researchers found that dogs can read angry human faces, which suggests our feelings and behaviour can have an effect on our pets.
+3. Promote a calm environment: In a recent study published in ScienceDirect, researchers found that dogs can read angry human faces, which suggests our feelings and behaviour can affect our pets.
 And although few of us can claim to be Zen all the time, it’s good to keep this in mind.

-You can also use natural pheromone-based products to help you prepare for events that you know will unsettle your pets, like vet checkups or fireworks.
-We recommend Adaptil (for dogs) and Feliway (for cats).
-And if your pet gets very nervous, a calming supplement such as Zylkene can also be given for added support.
+You can also use natural pheromone-based products to help you prepare for unsettling events like vet checkups or fireworks.
+Both Adaptil (for dogs) and Feliway (for cats) are gentle but effective.
+And if your pet gets very nervous, a natural calming supplement such as Zylkene can also be given for added support.

-4. Give them a place to retreat: Having access to a quiet room, a hiding spot under a bed or their favourite cosy corner can give pets a sense of security.
+4. Give them a place to retreat to: Having access to a quiet room, a hiding spot under a bed or their favourite cosy corner, can give pets a sense of security.
 This could be any area in the home where your furry pal can be alone and undisturbed.
 Some people use a pet crate as a secure place for their dog.

-5. Ensure your pets get regular exercise: Activities like walking or playing are great stress relievers.
+5. Ensure they get regular exercise: Activities like walking or playing are great stress relievers.
 When we exercise, our bodies release endorphins: feel-good chemicals that reduce our perception of pain.
+And while some animals like are naturally more active than others, whether due to breed, age of health condition, we can adapt their exercise routine to their needs.

 6. Get professional help: If your pet isn’t improving with these tips, an animal behaviourist could help you find out what’s wrong as well as teach you mechanisms to help your pet relax.
 The Animal Behaviour and Training Council site (ABTC) gives recommendations for accredited professionals across the UK.